ej-mentol/GSRP/README.md

 ## Features

 *   **Quick Player Identification from Clipboard:** The core feature.
 Copy game console output (like a `status` command result), and GSRP will parse it to provide instant, enriched player details.
-This helps in identifying players "here and now," avoiding confusion with common names or the need to recall SteamIDs.
-*   **Steam API Integration:** Automatically enrich player profiles with data such as persona names, avatars, and profile privacy status from the Steam API.
+*   **Smart Steam API Integration:** Enriches profiles with data from Steam.
+Player data is cached for 20 minutes and avatars are cached permanently by hash to respect API rate limits and improve performance.
+*   **Manual Profile Refresh:** Manually update any player's VAC status and profile information (avatar, name) directly from their card's context menu.
+*   **Shareable Player Cards:** Generate a clean image of a player's card with their key information to easily share reports or findings.
 *   **Customizable Player Icons:** Assign custom icons to players for easy identification.
+*   **Color-Coded Nicknames:** Assign custom colors to player names, Steam names, and aliases for better visual organization.
 *   **Local Data Storage:** Utilizes a local SQLite database for persistent storage of player data and settings.
 *   **Offline Mode Support:** Designed to function with available local data even without an active internet connection or Steam API key.
 *   **One‑click Report:** Quickly generate a formatted report (server, player, nick, IDs, reason) suitable for sending to server administrators — intended for any player to use when reporting incidents on a server, not only for community managers or admins.